SendiAp/Remaining/README.md

-## I was going to get a brain transplant, but I changed my mind
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.